John Benbow: With the bomb flotillas

 Benbow returned to active naval service in September 1693, joining Thomas Phillips, the second engineer of the ordnance, in jointly commanding a flotilla of bomb vessels to attack Saint-Malo.
-Benbow went aboard the 48-gun HMS Norwich and began the bombardment on 16 November.
+Benbow went aboard the 48-gun HMS Norwich and began the bombardment on 26 November.
 It continued intermittently until 19 November when a large fireship was sent into the harbour.
 An attempt was made to bring her alongside the town walls, but she ran aground, was set on fire, and exploded.
-Despite the failure of the initial plan, considerable damage was done, and Benbow's forces were able to take the fort on Quince Rock and disabled it, carrying artillery and prisoners away and bringing them to Guernsey.
+Despite the failure of the initial plan, considerable damage was done, and Benbow's forces were able to take the fort on Quince Rock and disable it, carrying artillery and prisoners away and bringing them to Guernsey.
 Benbow was still dissatisfied with the overall result and initiated a court-martial against Captain Henry Tourville, accusing him of cowardice for not bringing his ship in closer.
 There was no conviction though, as the mortars were proved to be defective.

 Benbow's experience led to him being promoted to a similar flotilla, this time to be deployed against Dunkirk under the command of Vice-Admiral Shovell.
 A number of converted merchant vessels, rigged like fireships but designed to explode rather than burn, were assigned to support the expedition.
 Benbow had a hand in preparing these vessels for the operation throughout 1694, and worked closely with the principal storekeeper of the ordnance, Willem Meesters.
 Benbow's attacking fleet was covered by Shovell's fleet on the Downs and the attack was planned for 12 and 13 September.
 However, the French were able to block the entrance to the port, preventing Benbow's squadron from entering, and a storm further disrupted operations.
 Benbow drew back from Dunkirk, and instead sailed around to Calais, where he carried out a further bombardment on 27 September.
 He returned to the Downs and then resumed his duties at Deptford Dockyard.
 He spent December organising a convoy for a fleet of merchant vessels due to sail to Cadiz.